 How much does an online master’s in corrections degree cost?

-The cost of an online master’s in corrections varies widely by institution but averaged $19,749 for the 2020-2021 academic year.
+The average annual tuition for a graduate degree is $20,513, but the exact cost of an online master’s in corrections varies widely by institution.

 Several factors influence these costs at online universities, including:

-• Institution reputation and ranking
+- Institution reputation and ranking

-• Program duration and credit requirements
+- Program duration and credit requirements

-• Technology and online platform fees
+- Technology and online platform fees

-• Additional charges for resources, books, or materials
+- Additional charges for resources, books, or materials

-• Residency or on-campus requirements, if any
+- Residency or on-campus requirements, if any

 How long does it take to earn an online master’s in corrections degree?

 Earning this degree typically takes two years for full-time students.
-However, online programs often have different completion times than their in-person counterparts.
+However, online students often have different completion times than their in-person counterparts.
 This difference is usually because many online students choose part-time enrollment for added flexibility, which generally extends the program duration.

 The number of required credits can also influence the length of the program.
 Most programs require students to complete 30 to 36 credits to be eligible for graduation, although some schools may require more.
 Generally speaking, the more credits required, the longer it will take to graduate.